najla23/najla23/README.md

 Post-doc researcher in molecular dynamics, quantum chemistry, and machine learning, passionate about building tools for biomolecular simulations.

 ---
-## 💻 Current Projects
-- 🎗️ Chemotherapy-enhanced efficacy for chemoresistant cancer cells.
-- 🧬 Monte Carlo simulation of MHC-TCR interactions in a 2-dimensional plane to study the activation of T-cells.
-- ⚗️ Single molecule lifetime analysis.
-- 🔥 Polarizable force fields for ions and Noble gases.
+🎗️ Chemotherapy-Enhanced Cancer Treatment — Exploring drug combinations that boost the efficacy of chemotherapy in chemoresistant cancer cells through molecular modeling and data-driven design.

+🧬 Molecular Dynamics (MD) Simulations in Oncology — Investigating conformational dynamics and molecular mechanisms underlying drug resistance and target interactions in cancer-related systems.

+⚗️ Peptide Inhibitor Design using ML & QM — Integrating machine learning and quantum chemistry to design and optimize peptide-based inhibitors for oncogenic proteins.

-- 🧪 MD simulations and free energy calculations.
+🧪 Non-Equilibrium Free Energy Calculations — Computing accurate free energy landscapes.

 ---